en de

 There are several online therapy apps that can improve your mindset.
 It’s about finding the right features that cater to your needs and concerns.
 A study found that mental health apps can support those who don’t feel comfortable with in-person therapy.

 Consider how the counseling services could help you stop self-destructive behavior and control unwanted thoughts.
-You might prefer video sessions over text messages, so make sure to evaluate each feature before deciding which app is the most suitable.
+You might prefer video sessions with licensed professionals over text messages, or require medication management on top, so make sure to evaluate each feature before deciding which app is the most suitable.

-For those who have a severe mental illness, consult with a medical professional beforehand.
-They can judge whether these apps are safe forms of treatment.
+For those who have a severe mental illness, virtual therapy may not serve the purpose, and you should consult with a medical professional beforehand.
+They can judge whether your preferred online therapy provider is a safe form of treatment.
 Some people might need an extensive form of care rather than online therapy services.

 Conclusion